 Surgical repair is warranted.
 The gland can be repositioned with suture material to the ventral orbital rim called nictitans gland orbitopexy or placed in a pouch of conjunctival tissue known as the pocket technique.
 These techniques are associated with a 90% success rate.
 In 10% of the cases it is necessary to repeat the procedure.
+The newest technique is the Inferior Rectus Muscle Technique which is a more secure repair, takes less time to heal and is associated with a greater success rate.
 It is worthwhile to remember that the other eye is predisposed to cherry eye though not all dogs develop this condition in both eyes.
 Bulldog and Mastiff are associated with a high failure rate.

 The longer the gland is prolapsed the more difficult is the repair and the greater the chance of surgical failure.
 Often the nictitans membrane can be malformed and may require surgical correction as well.

 CBC, blood chemistries and T4 are needed pre-operatively.
 If done by your regular veterinarian please have the results faxed to our office.
 If older than 10 years of age have your regular veterinarian take chest-x-rays before any surgery and call us with the results.

 Surgery will not be performed on the same day as the initial visit.